-Level 3 Client Certificates

-In-person proofing4 before an RA, Trusted Agent, or an entity certifiedby a state, federal, or national entity that is authorized to confirm identities5.
+Level 3 Client Certificates In-person proofing before an RA, Trusted Agent, or an entity certified by a state, federal, or national entity that is authorized to confirm identities .
 The information must be collected and stored in a secure manner.
 Required identification consists of one unexpired Federal/National Government-issued Picture I.D. (e.g. a passport), a REAL ID, or two unexpired Non-Federal Government I.D.s, one of which must be a photo I.D.
 Acceptable forms of government ID include a driver's license, state-issued photo ID card, passport, national identity card, permanent resident card, trusted traveler card, tribal ID, military ID, or similar photo identification document.
 See e.g. USCIS Form I-9.
 The person performing identity proofing examines the credentials and determines whether they are authentic and unexpired and checks the provided information (name, date of birth, and current address) to ensure legitimacy.
 DigiCert also employs the in-person antecedent process to meet this in-person identity proofing requirement.
 Under this definition, historical in-person identity proofing is sufficient if (1) it meets the thoroughness and rigor of in-person proofing described above, (2) supporting ID proofing artifacts exist to substantiate the antecedent relationship, and (3) mechanisms are in place that bind the individual to the asserted identity.
 In one use case, the Applicant (e.g. an employee) has been identified previously by an employer using USCIS Form I-9 and is bound to the asserted identity remotely through the use of known attributes or shared secrets.

-In another use case, DigiCert uses a third party Identity Verification Provider that constructs a real-time, five-question process, based on multiple historic antecedent databases.
+Shureu Secrets.
+In another use case, DigiCert uses a third party Identity Verification Provider that constructs a real-time, five-question process, based on multiple historic antecedent databases. חמונוסוב חוזנטוונ מוונכנבעבות עמומטמזכז.
 The identity of the Applicant must be established no earlier than 30 days prior to initial certificate issuance.

-Level 4 Client Certificates (Biometric ID Certificates)

-In-person proofing before an RA, Trusted Agent, or an entity certified by a state, federal, or national entity that is authorized to confirm identities.
+Level 4 Client Certificates (Biometric ID Certificates)In-person proofing before an RA, Trusted Agent, or an entity certified by a state, federal, or national entity that is authorized to confirm identities.
 A certified entity must forward the collected information directly to an RA in a secure manner.
-The Applicant must supply one unexpired Federal/National Government-issued Picture I.D. (e.g. a passport), a REAL ID, or two unexpired Non-Federal Government I.D.s., one of which must be a photo I.D..
-Acceptable forms of government ID include a driver's license, state-issued photo ID card, passport, national identity card, permanent resident card, trusted traveler card, tribal ID, military ID, or similar photo identification document.
+The Applicant must supply one unexpired Federal/National Government-issued Picture I.D. (e.g. a passport), a REAL ID, or two unexpired Non-Federal Government I.D.s, one of which must be a photo I.D Acceptable forms of government ID include a driver's license, state-issued photo ID card, passport, national identity card, permanent resident card, trusted traveler card, tribal ID, military ID, or similar photo identification document.
 See e.g. USCIS Form I-9.
-The entity collecting the credentials must also obtain at least one form of biometric data (e.g. photograph or fingerprints) to ensure that the Applicant cannot repudiate the application.

-The person performing identity verification for DigiCert or the RA examines the credentials for authenticity and validity.
+The entity collecting the credentials must also obtain at least one form of biometric data (e.g. photograph or fingerprints) to ensure that the Applicant cannot The person performing identity verification for DigiCert or the RA examines the credentials for authenticity and validity.
 The Applicant signs a Declaration of Identity, defined below, to which the person performing identity proofing attests.
 DigiCert or the RA reviews and keeps a record of the Declaration of Identity.
 Use of an in-person antecedent is not allowed.
-The identity of the Applicant must be established by in-person proofing no earlier than 30 days prior to initial certificate issuance.
-Level 4 Client Certificates are issued in a manner that confirms the Applicant's address.
+The identity of the Applicant must be established by in-person proofing no earlier than